SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/administration/admin_Password.png" alt="Password settings" style="max-width: 100%">

-Under "TFA settings" you can change the following TFA settings:
+Under "TFA settings", you can change the following TFA settings:

  - "Limit token validity"- here you can set the lifetime of each session in minutes.
 When the session expires, the user has to enter a new verification code.
  - "Limit PIN validity"- Here you can set the lifetime of each verification code sent via SMS.
 When the verification code expires, in order to login the user has to request a new verification code.